cytoscape/cytoscape.js-automove/README.md

   // specify nodes that should be automoved with one of
   // - a function that returns true for matching nodes
   // - a selector that matches the nodes
+  // - a collection or array of nodes (very good for performance)
   nodesMatching: function( node ){ return false; },

   // specify how a node's position should be updated with one of